nodatime/nodatime/www/unstable/userguide/trivia.md

 year again.
 This system was devised to keep the length of a calendar year very close to the solar year.
 It's more accurate than the Julian calendar system, which simply has every 4th year being a leap year.
-This is a little bit like 3 being a very bad approximation for pi, but 22/7 being more complicated by more accurate.
-In this case, it means that there are more leap years in the Julian calendar system than in the Gregorian calendar
-system: if you run the two side-by-side from the same start date, the Gregorian system will gradually get further ahead of the Julian system by including fewer February 29th days.
+This is a little bit like 3 being a very bad approximation for π, while 22/7 is more accurate but also more complicated.
+In this case, it means that there are more leap years in the Julian calendar system than in the Gregorian calendar system: if you run the two side-by-side from the same start date, the Gregorian system will gradually get further ahead of the Julian system by including fewer February 29th days.

-Many countries switched from the Julian calendar system to the Gregorian calendar system in the 18th century.
-They did so at varying points of time, but most made the change by skipping ten or eleven days to "catch up" with where the Gregorian calendar would be if the two calendars had both started with the same date at some point in the 3rd century AD.
-For example, Great Britain made the change in September 1752.
-September 2nd was followed by September 14th.
+Many countries switched from the Julian calendar system to the Gregorian calendar system in the 16th and 18th centuries.
+Most made this change by skipping ten or eleven days to "catch up" with where the Gregorian calendar would be if the two calendars had both started with the same date at some point in the 3rd century AD.
+For example, when Great Britain made the change in September 1752, September 2nd was followed by September 14th.

 Sweden did things a little differently.
 Rather than skipping lots of days all in one go, they decided to skip February 29th altogether from 1700,